Faculty Committees

 Description:

-(a) Members on Committee: 17–15 faculty and 2 undergraduate students.
+Membership Members on Committee: 17–15 faculty and 2 undergraduate students.
 The student membership (one-year term) shall include two undergraduate students as voting members.
 The student members shall be selected by the Student Government Association.
 The students will serve as liaison between the Undergraduate Academic Policies and Procedures Committee and the Student Government Association.
 The faculty voting members of Undergraduate AP&P shall include at least one faculty member from each college or school (with the exception of the Graduate School and University College), and the Library, with additional faculty members based on the current proportions of full-time equivalent (FTE) faculty.
-The ex-officio nonvoting membership of Undergraduate AP&P shall include one person from each of the following areas: dean’s office in each college/school, one member from the Faculty Senate’s Academic Policy Committee, one member from the provost and executive vice chancellor’s office, Registrar, Distance Education, Academic Advising, and General Education.
-The provost and executive vice chancellor, or his/her designee, will convene the first meeting and facilitate the selection of a chair, or co-chairs, from among the voting members of the committee;
+The ex-officio non voting membership of Undergraduate AP&P shall include the chair of the Graduate Academic Policies and Procedures Committee (or their designee), and one person from each of the following areas: dean’s office in each college/school, one member from the Faculty Senate’s Academic Policy Committee, one member from the provost and executive vice chancellor’s office, Registrar, App State Online, Academic Advising, and General Education.
+The provost and executive vice chancellor, or his/her designee, will convene the first meeting and facilitate the selection of a chair, or co chairs, from among the voting members of the committee.

-(d) areas of responsibility: The major area of responsibility shall be the curriculum.
+Areas of Responsibility The major area of responsibility shall be the curriculum.
 Other areas are: academic policies, advanced placement; graduation requirements; hearing appeals concerning academic matters from any college/school, department, member of the faculty, or students and matters referred to it by the provost and executive vice chancellor or the chancellor.

 Additional Information: